 The Organization elected to use the risk-free rate of return as the discount rate for its leases, unless an interest rate is implicit in the lease agreement.
 The Organization also elected to exclude leases with an initial term of one year or less from its right-of-use asset and lease liability.
-The weighted average discount rate used was 2.8%.
-The remaining weighted average lease term was 64.3 months at June 30, 2023.
+The weighted average discount rate used was 2.9%.
+The remaining weighted average lease term was 54.7 months at June 30, 2024.
 The related assets and liabilities are identified as operating lease right-of-use asset and operating lease liability in the accompanying combined financial statements.
 Lease expense is recognized for these leases on a straight-line basis over the lease term.
-Operating lease costs included in rent expense in the accompanying statements of functional expenses for the years ended June 30, 2023 and 2022, was \$458,254 and \$156,744, respectively.
-The Organization recorded an impairment loss on the right-of-use asset of \$249,589 based on the difference between the remaining lease payments and the amounts to be received under the sublease of the related facilities.
+Operating lease costs included in rent expense in the accompanying statements of functional expenses for the years ended June 30, 2024 and 2023, was \$161,136 and \$462,762, respectively.
+The Organization recorded an impairment loss on the right-of-use asset of \$249,589 in the year ended June 30, 2023 based on the difference between the remaining lease payments and the amounts to be received under the sublease of the related facilities.
 The impairment expense is included in rent expense at June 30, 2023.